Get Help: Agent Orange

-During the Vietnam War, the U.S. military used Agent Orange, a tactical herbicide used to reduce vegetation and tree cover in Vietnam.
-It was also used between April 1, 1968, and August 31, 1971, in the DMZ in Korea.
+During the Vietnam War, the U.S. military used Agent Orange, one of several tactical herbicides used to reduce vegetation and tree cover in Vietnam.
+It was also used in the Korean Demilitarized Zone, on Thai Air Force bases, at other locations, and on C-123 Aircraft.
 Years later, some Veterans experience health effects potentially related to Agent Orange.

 Effects of Agent Orange

 VA recognizes certain health conditions (known as presumptive conditions) as associated with Agent Orange exposure, including Parkinson's disease, Type 2 Diabetes, Non-Hodgkin's Lymphoma, and several forms of cancer.

 The seventeen presumptive conditions are listed below: